parnunu/Home-Assistance-Realfeel-Temperature-Sensor/README.md

 ## Installation

+### Install with HACS (recommended)

+1. Open HACS in Home Assistant and choose **Integrations → Custom repositories**.
+2. Add `https://github.com/openai/Home-Assistance-Realfeel-Temperature-Sensor` as an **Integration** repository.
+3. Locate **RealFeel Temperature** in the Integrations list and select **Download**.
+4. When HACS prompts for a version, pick the latest semantic release (for example `v1.1.0`).
+Versions now follow `MAJOR.MINOR.PATCH` numbering so they are easy to read in the HACS UI.
+5. After the download completes, restart Home Assistant to load the integration.

 ### Manual installation

+1. Download the latest release archive from GitHub and extract it locally.
-1. Copy the `custom_components/realfeel_temperature` folder into the `custom_components` directory of your Home Assistant configuration.
+2. Copy the `custom_components/realfeel_temperature` folder into the `custom_components` directory of your Home Assistant configuration.
-2. Restart Home Assistant.
+3. Restart Home Assistant.

-### HACS (custom repository)

-If you use [HACS](https://hacs.xyz/), add this repository as a custom integration source and install **RealFeel Temperature**.
-Restart Home Assistant when prompted.
+## Versioning

+Releases for this integration now use human-friendly semantic version numbers.
+Each release increases the `MAJOR.MINOR.PATCH` value and the same number appears in the Home Assistant integration manifest.
+If you previously installed a build that showed a commit hash such as `570d25d` inside HACS, update to the newest tagged release to receive ongoing updates and compatibility fixes.

 ## Configuration